What to Expect

 How do I set up an appointment?

 If you are a new client, please e-mail us at firstname.lastname@example.org to set up an appointment.
 Our doctor will then call you and provide you with direct contact information for future appointments.
-We will also provide you with a patient history form to be completed prior each exam.
+We will then allow you direct access to our online portal system for entering key patient information.
+This MVU portal will provide you with 24-hour access to patient reports, images, and consultations.

 How quickly can an appointment be obtained?